5S method

 All the effort put into implementing the first 3 S’s has produced a working environment best suited to your context.
 This deserves to be sustained over time.

 We have seen the importance of maintaining a clean environment, it is equally important to sort and tidy at all times, in order to maintain an efficient work, in the best conditions.
+This will save you time, and spare you the well-known “annual rush” of the big clean-up, which takes up precious time and whose benefits are quickly diluted over time.
+There are two complementary approaches:- Continuous approach: you keep the environment clean and tidy on a daily basis.

 - Events approach: with each change in the organisation, it is important to take a “5S look”